Vaent/json-sample-creator/README.md

   - ignores any other constraints in the schema
 - *JsonStringFactory*
   - ignores details in schema, always returns a random string of 1-10 alphanumeric characters

+## Limitations

+Schemas passed into the app are generally assumed to be valid, and are only minimally tested.
+Executing the app with schemas containing any invalid syntax (according to the relevant dialect) may result in uncaught exceptions and premature termination with null output.

+Vocabularies are not inspected.